Arizona State vs. Stanford NCAA Football Odds, Plays and Insights | October 8, 2021

 Over/Under Insights

-- Arizona State has combined with its opponents to put up more than 51.5 points just one time this season.
+- Arizona State has combined with its opponents to score more than 51.5 points only once this season.

-- Stanford's games have gone over 51.5 points in four of five chances this season.
+- Stanford has combined with its opponents to score more than 51.5 points in four of five games this season.

-- The two teams combine to score 63.4 points per game, 11.9 more than the over/under in this contest.
+- The combined points per game average of the two teams, 63.4, is 11.9 points more than Friday's over/under.

-- These two squads combine to allow 44.2 points per game, 7.3 fewer than this contest's over/under.
+- The 44.2 combined points per game that these two squads have allowed this season are 7.3 fewer than the 51.5 total in this contest.

-- The Sun Devils and their opponents have scored an average of 51.9 points per game in 2021, 0.4 more than Friday's total.

-- In 2021, games involving the Cardinal have averaged a total of 54.6 points, 3.1 more than the set over/under in this contest.
+- In 2021, games involving the Cardinal have averaged a total of 54.6 points, 3.1 more than the set total in this contest.

 Arizona State Stats and Trends

-- Arizona State has two wins against the spread in five games this season.
+- Thus far this season Arizona State has two wins against the spread.

-- This season, the Sun Devils have one ATS win in two games as a favorite of 12 points or more.
+- The Sun Devils have been favored by 13 points or more two times this season and covered the spread in one of them.

-- Arizona State's games this year have hit the over on two of four set point totals (50%).
+- Arizona State's games this year have gone over the total in two out of four opportunities (50%).

-- When Arizona State records more than 26.8 points, it is 2-1 against the spread and 4-0 overall.
+- Arizona State is 2-1 against the spread and 4-0 overall in games when it puts up more than 26.8 points.

 - When Arizona State totals over 403.8 yards, the team is 2-2 against the spread and 4-1 overall.